THAILAND

 - What is famous in Thailand to buy?

-There are a lot of local products that one can buy from Indonesia
+There are a lot of local products that one can buy from Thailand

 Local handicraft